sammyutere/Auto-Discovery-Auto-Deployment/README.md

     Allow about 5-10 minutes for the user data of the resources you have just provisioned to implemented on the servers.

 ## Updating pet-set19 branch RDS Endpoint on application.properties
-Within this application repo https://github.com/CloudHight/usteam.git, Click on dorp down menu from main, select pet-set19 branch Follow this path **src/main/resources/** click on templates, then click on application.properties to get to application.properties file.
+Within this application repo https://github.com/CloudHight/usteam.git,
+Click on drop down menu from main, select pet-set19 branch Follow this path **src/main/resources/** click on templates, then click on application.properties to get to application.properties file.
 Within this file, on line 3, change the url for this **spring.datasource.url=${MYSQL_URL:jdbc:mysql://???/petclinic}** to your RDS endpoint, Replace only this relevant section ???, with your RDS Endpoint, for example, **petclinic.cb4mkka6s8su.eu-west-2.rds.amazonaws.com:3306**
 Within this file, on line 4, change the username to the username you configured for the database within the Vault server, in this case, for example, **admin**
 Within this file, on the line 5, change the password to the password you configured for the database within the Vault server, in this case, for example, **admin123**